 We strongly recommended a humidifier if you live in drier climates or you’ve got a forced-air system.
 Keeping the air at a comfortable level of moisture reduces heating and cooling costs.

 There are basically three types of humidifiers: flow-through, drum and spray.
 Drum humidifiers have rotating parts that frequently break down, and since water collects in the pan underneath them, they can also breed mold.
 Spray units aren’t much better, as they spray water directly into the air above the furnace where it often drips down and causes rust damage to the furnace itself.
 The best style is flow-through, in which water trickles over a coil and evaporates into the warm air.
 Better models even include computerized controls that measure inside and outside temperatures and calculate just the right amount of humidity based on current weather conditions.
 The Aprilaire Whole-Home Dehumidifier can remove 90 pints of water a day from your Money Pit, leaving you cool, dry and comfortable.

 Regularly changing the filters in your forced-air system is step one in maintaining indoor air quality, and you can go several steps above and beyond by incorporating a whole-house air cleaner.
 It’s a smart upgrade to consider when it’s time to replace your current system, and we know homeowners who can tell the difference after having one installed.

+Another option is a whole-house air cleaner.
 Installed by an HVAC pro, whole-house air cleaners are part of forced-air systems, virtually eliminating such airborne contaminants as dust, pollen, pet dander, and bacteria.
 Today’s systems are so good that they can trap virus-size particles, and can help you to breath easy in your home.
 Whole-house air cleaners are also attractive in their low cost and the efficiency they contribute to your heating and cooling setup and only require annual maintenance.